 - Do not consider how to strengthen systems of evidence use

-The NIHR Global Health Research portfolio supports high-quality applied health research for the direct and primary benefit of people in low and middle-income countries (LMICs) on the OECD’s Development Assistance Committee (DAC) list, using Official Development Assistance (ODA) funding.
+The NIHR Global Health Research portfolio supports high-quality applied health research for the direct and primary benefit of people in low and middle-income countries (LMICs) on the OECD’s DAC list, using Official Development Assistance (ODA) funding.

 In order to be eligible to receive NIHR Global Health Research funding, applications must demonstrate how they meet ODA compliance criteria and outline: